 Dr Ferrari's research interests are in the areas of clinical and health psychology.
 Her research focuses on adolescent wellbeing and the development of early intervention programs to promote positive mental health.
-She is passionate about self-compassion and cultivating a healthy and supportive way of treating oneself.
-She is also interested in the way individuals understand and manage complex chronic illnesses such as diabetes.
+She is passionate about self-compassion and cultivating a healthy and supportive way of relating to oneself, as opposed to harsh self-criticism.
 Dr Ferrari is a registered psychologist with clinical endorsement and a member of the Australian Psychological Society.
-She graduated from Macquarie University with a Doctorate of Clinical Psychology.
 Madeleine has lectured at ACU (Strathfield campus) since 2015.
-She also currently supervisors Honours and Masters research projects and facilitates group supervision in the Clinical Masters program.
+She currently supervisors Honours and Masters research projects and facilitates group supervision in the Clinical Masters program.
 She is the lecturer in charge for units such as Abnomal Psychology in undergraduate psychology, and Ethics in post-graduate psychology.
 Madeleine was the recipient of the 2017 APS Sydney Branch Outstanding Lecturer in Psychology Award, and was awarded the 2019 APS Early Career Teaching Award.

 Ferrari, M., Hunt, C., Harrysunker, A., Abbott, M.J., Beath, A.P, & Einstein, D.A.
 (2019) Self-Compassion Interventions and Psychosocial Outcomes: A Meta-Analysis of RCTs.
 Mindfulness. https://doi.org/10.1007/s12671-019-01134-6

 Ferrari, M., Yap, K., Scott, N., Einstein, D. A., & Ciarrochi, J. (2018).
 Self-compassion moderates the perfectionism and depression link in both adolescence and adulthood.
 PloS one, 13(2), https://doi.org/10.1371/journal.pone.0192022